biologyguy/BuddySuite/README.md

 Being pure Python, the BuddySuite should be cross platform.
 Development and testing have been done on Linux and Mac OS X, however, so it is unclear how well the suite will work within Windows.

+If you're new to the command line, or simply want to get a better feel for how BuddySuite works, check out the [Beginners Guide](https://github.com/biologyguy/BuddySuite/wiki/Beginners-Guide).

 ## Installation
 Installation should be extremely easy on Mac and Linux using the graphical installer (Windows users must install the